UmuhireJessie/event-management-bn/README.md

 API JSON based web API based on OpenAPI: http://localhost:9010/api-docs/ Note that the 9010 is the default port, replace it with the port you chose if you have passed a different one in your `.env` file

+## Event Management Platform
+[Here](https://github.com/UmuhireJessie/event-management-fn) is the link to the frontend of the Event Management Platform.

 ## Author and Acknowledgement
 Jessie Umuhire Umutesi